TheOtherRolesAU/TheOtherRoles/README.md

 - We changed the colors of some of our roles
 - We renamed the Child to Mini
 - Fixed a bug where a Jester win was triggered, when the partner of a Jester Lover was voted out
-- Fixed a bug where a Child lose was triggered, when the partner of a Crew Child Lover was voted out
+- Fixed a bug where a Mini lose was triggered, when the partner of a Crew Mini Lover was voted out

 **Version 2.6.6**
 - Fixed a bug introduced in v2.6.5 that caused all player to be able to use vents when the new option for spy was enabled